Political Philosophy: The Fusion of Ideas

 2009-2014: Civil Activism & Movement Building

-Active participant in the Telangana statehood agitation.
-Collaborated with intellectuals, journalists, and social leaders to transform the movement into an ideological struggle.
-Founded Samajika Telangana Daily to amplify people's narratives.
+Active participant in the Telangana statehood agitation through the student foundation.
+Collaborated with political leaders, political parties, intellectuals, journalists, and social leaders to transform the movement into an ideological struggle.
+Founded Samajika Telangana Daily along with friends to amplify the people's narratives, and founded the Samajika Telangana party to fight for the people of Telangana—a political platform for contribution to national fights.

 Achievement: Media Platform for Social Voices